SkyPierIO/kubo-socks/README.md

 # kubo-socks-plugin
 A Kubo plugin allowing to use SOCKS proxy over the IPFS network

+> [!NOTE]\
+> This repository is not the Skypier MVP, but an experiment/POC around SOCKS5 proxies.
+We are refining the MVP in a separate git repository, and will focus on standalone libp2p VPN node development.

 ## Build

 You can build the plugin using